 Beer Styles using Galaxy Hops

-Some popular beer styles that make use of the Galaxy hop include Pale Ale, IPA, Barley Wine, Fruit Beers, Saison, Wheat Beers & Wild Ale.
+Some popular beer styles that make use of the Galaxy hop include Pale Ale, IPA, Barley Wine, Fruit Beers, Saison, Wheat Beer & Wild Ale.

 Galaxy is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Galaxy hops in their recipes are Hill Farmstead Double Galaxy IPA, Toppling Goliath Twisted Galaxy & Masthead Galaxy Vice.

 Galaxy Hop Substitutions

 If the Galaxy hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Galaxy substitutions.

 Is Galaxy available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Galaxy hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.